Likitha824/Likitha824/Readme.md

 💡CourseWork:-Machine Learning ,Advanced AI,Computer Vision,Data Strucutres and Algorithms,Data Mining

 ---
 ## 👩‍💻 About Me

-I’m a experienced software engineer focused on building scalable, optimized data systems that power analytics and machine learning workflows.
-Additonaly i have strong bacground in Machine Learning and AI

-Interested to work in this fields
-- Data Engineering  & Analytics
-- Data Science

----
-## 👩‍💻 About Me

 I’m a software engineer with a strong foundation in **data engineering, machine learning, and applied AI**.